 UCR ARTS is busy prepping for its participation in the Getty’s “PST ART: Art & Science Collide,” a Southern California initiative involving 50 museums and cultural centers.

-The UCR ARTS curatorial team has been working nonstop toward the groundbreaking exhibition titled “Digital Capture: Southern California and the Origins of the Pixel-Based Image World,” set to open September 2024.
+The UCR ARTS curatorial team has been working nonstop toward the groundbreaking exhibition titled “Digital Capture: Southern California and the Pixel-Based Image World,” set to open September 2024.
 For the past three years the team, led by co-curators Nikolay Maslov and April Baca, has been researching the history of the digital image, looking at everything from the origins of pixel-based imagery to new projects by contemporary artists.

 Nam June Paik, Portable God, 1989.
 Collection of the Carl & Marilynn Thoma Foundation, image courtesy of James Cohan Gallery.